Welcome to Aloha Farms food forest site!

 - Because we experience great abundance – like when a single seed grows into a plant, which then grows flowers, which then grow to become fruits, and from each fruit comes many more seeds!
 You end up with more seeds, plus you’ve enjoyed the food as it has grown.

-- Because we want to get so good at growing food that we are able to guide others to grow their own food and to have enough food to sell locally.
+- Because we want to get so good at growing food that we are able to guide others to grow their own food.

-- Because we hope to earn income from selling the food we grow.
+- Because we can earn extra income from selling the food we grow locally.

 - Because we believe the earth would be a more peaceful, healthy place if more people all over the planet would join us in growing food forests.